Let’s start with one simple fact: your business needs a social media presence.

 1. Get Attention and Build Awareness

 If people don’t know about your business, they can’t become your customers.
-Social media boosts your visibility among potential customers, letting you reach a wide audience by using a large amount of time and effort.
+Social media boosts your visibility among potential customers, letting you reach a wide audience without using a large amount of time and effort.
 And it’s free to create a business profile on all the major social networks, so you have nothing to lose.

-Define what you want to get out of social media to develop a social media strategy for brand awareness.
+Next, you’ll need to define what you want to get out of social media to develop a social media strategy for brand awareness.
 Do you want new customers to discover your services?
 Do you hope to bring more local shoppers into your stores?
-By keeping your strategy specific, you can determine which social media channels are the best fit for your business.

 2. Communicate Authority